 From the female perspective:

 The message that women can/ should change men is one of the most dangerous messages ever given to women.
-Women who showed their so-called “femininity” to selfish men have been abused, abandoned and neglected both inside and outside of marriages.
+Women who showed their so-called “femininity” to the wrong men have been abused, abandoned and neglected both inside and outside of marriages.
 This article implies:

 Women, your potential dating pool is a bunch of savages.
 Any of these savages have the potential to kill you emotionally and perhaps even physically.
 Act feminine and team up with one of them, that is the one way you have to (perhaps) change one barbarian into a productive human.
 Feminism tells you to not be feminine, and then it is your fault if the men around you stay barbarians.1

 My opinion: The barbarians will most likely hurt me before I get close enough to turn one into a productive human.
-That is, if he ever does become a productive human and does not simply hurt/ kill me.
+That is if he ever does become a productive human and does not simply hurt/ kill me.
 No!
 If men actually are a malignant cancer on society, the best thing I can do is stay away from them.
 (Please note that yours truly is not calling men savages or barbarians.
-Men are called savages/ barbarians/ a malignant cancer here for the sake of argument, to discuss the topic that Glenn introduced.)
+Men are called savages/ barbarians/malignant cancer here for the sake of argument, to discuss the topic that Glenn introduced.)